trevordbunch/cis411_lab0_req/labreports/LAB_[JPadovano1483].md

 ## 2. Requirements
 1. Business
-   1. Must keep and graph data from order times, using it to determine what times are busier for orders and schedule employees accordingly
+   1. Must keep and graph data from order times, using it to determine what times are busier for orders and schedule employees accordingly (Gordon Ramsay)
-   2. Must post the afore mentioned data to the page so users can see when the busiest times occur
+   2. Must post the afore mentioned data to the page so users can see when the busiest times occur (Gordon Ramsay)
    3. Must make the cafe a profit of at least 20% (Noel Laven)
 2. User
-   1. Must have a school email (ending with @messiah.edu)
+   1. Must have a school email (ending with @messiah.edu) (Peter Parker)
-   2. Must place order, make payment, and specify what building and room to deliver to
+   2. Must place order, make payment, and specify what building and room to deliver to (Gordon Ramsay)
-   3. Must allow a minimum wait time of 25 minutes
+   3. Must allow a minimum wait time of 25 minutes (Peter Parker)
 3. Functional
-   1. Must inform user of any issues with their order (i.e. out of an item, longer delivery time than expected, issue with payment, etc.)
+   1. Must inform user of any issues with their order (i.e. out of an item, longer delivery time than expected, issue with payment, etc.) (Peter Parker)
-   2. Must send confirmation email with a receipt, including the items that were purchased, cost (per item and total), and expected delivery time
+   2. Must send confirmation email with a receipt, including the items that were purchased, cost (per item and total), and expected delivery time (Gordon Ramsay)
 4. Non-Functional
    1. Page must send order to the cafe within 5 seconds of user hitting submit (Noel Laven)
    2. Should allow user to input any dietary restrictions and refresh the menu options to reflect what they can eat (Justin Wood)
-   3. Layout should be easy to follow and use
+   3. Layout should be easy to follow and use (Peter Parker)
 5. System
-   1. Must be available during hours of operation of the cafe
+   1. Must be available during hours of operation of the cafe (Gordon Ramsay)
-   2. Must only accept orders from users with a school email
+   2. Must only accept orders from users with a school email (Gordon Ramsay)

-## 3. Assumptions
-This is an optional section, where system constraints, out of scope features or other caveats can be clearly documented.

 ## Appendix: GitHub Notes

 ### A.1 Forked Repository
-This diagram demonstrates the relationship between  the soiurce repository and my forked repository.
+This diagram demonstrates the relationship between  the source repository and my forked repository.

 ![Forked Repository Diagram](../assets/ForkedRepository.svg)